andresriancho/pico-string-compare-local/java/README.md

 Also tried debugging the garbage collector to try to identify it as the noise source; but my Java skills are really bad.

+Need more research to identify better ways of measuring the `String.equals()` method.

 ## Running with `-Djava.compiler=NONE`